 [Section 151K inserted by No. 13 of 2005 s.
 44.]

 151L.
-Working with the Board
+Working with Board

 (1) The CEO must request the Board’s advice on strategic matters relating to the performance of the Safety Authority’s functions.

 (2) The CEO must have regard to the advice given to him or her by the Board (whether or not the advice was given in response to a request).